-Most of the uranium used in the first atom bombs came from the Shinkolobwe mine in Katanga, Democratic Republic of Congo.
-It was processed in the southern United States and transported to Antwerp by the Belgian businessman Edgar Sengier, the director of Union Minière.
-A similar route was taken by cotton: slaves coming predominantly from the kingdom of Kongo planted and picked cotton in the southern United States which was then transported to the major weaving mills and bobbin lace industry in Belgium and the rest of Northern Europe.
-An odd encounter between the highly feminine activity of making bobbin lace and the particularly masculine occupation of making bombs is woven into the tangle of threads in The Gadget.
+The ‘Gadget’ was the nickname given to the first atomic bomb, tested in New Mexico (US) in July 1945.
+Most of the uranium used in the first atom bombs came from the Shinkolobwe mine in Katanga, in what was then the Belgian Congo (now the Democratic Republic of Congo).
+It was shipped to the United States via Antwerp in Belgium, by the Belgian businessman Edgar Sengier, the director of the Union Minière du Haute-Katanga, an Anglo-Belgian mining company operating in the Congo’s copper belt between 1906 and 1966.
+A similar route was followed in the past by cotton.
+Enslaved people transported from the Kingdom of Kongo in central Africa and elsewhere planted and picked cotton in America’s southern states, whence it was shipped to the cotton mills of England and also to Belgium and the rest of northern Europe to be used in the bobbin lace industry.
+An odd encounter between the particularly female work of bobbin-lace-making and the predominantly male occupation of bomb-making, woven into the tangle of threads in 'The Gadget 3D'.

-The Gadget is made in collaboration with Rita Van Cotthem, a highly skilled bobbin lace expert, who spend more than 1000 hours in it's creation.
-The 300+ wooden bobbins are all unique pairs, making reference to the many hands that facilitated the creation of the first atomic bomb.
-They are shaped like bullets or bombs and are seemingly radiating in mid air, adding to explosive force of the installation.
+'The Gadget 3D' was made in collaboration with Rita Van Cotthem, a highly skilled bobbin lace expert, who spent more than 1000 hours on its creation.
+The 300-plus wooden bobbins are all unique pairs, referencing the many hands that facilitated the creation of the first atomic bomb.
+Shaped like bullets or bombs and radiating outwards they seem suspended in mid-trajectory, adding to the installation’s explosive force.